tillbiskup/labinform-eln/docs/index.rst

 Welcome!
 This is the documentation for the LabInform ELN component, the **electronic laboratory notebook (ELN)** that is part of the `LabInform laboratory information and management system <https://www.labinform.de/>`_ (LIMS).

 Why yet another open-source ELN?
 Aren't there enough already?
-We are pretty certain that the LabInform ELN comes with some :ref:`unique features <sec-features>`, and we look back at already ten years of successful operation, though mostly restricted to a single lab but different people (and installations).
+We are pretty certain that the LabInform ELN comes with some :ref:`unique features <sec-features>`, and we look back at already ten years of successful operation.
+However, rather than telling you into using the LabInform ELN, we explain the underlying design principles and highlight the decisions necessary to achieve a workflow fitting the local requirements and improving reproducibility and hence overall quality of science, besides helping with getting FAIRer data.

 .. important::
     A demo of the LabInform ELN can be accessed online: `<https://eln.labinform.de/>`_